Adopted by the Libertarian Party Radical Caucus, April 24, 2016; amended at the Membership Convention held June 24, 2017.

 The Australian ballot system, introduced into the United States in the late nineteenth century, is an abridgment of freedom of expression and of voting rights.
 Under it, the names of all the officially approved candidates are printed in a single government sponsored format and the voter indicates their choice by marking it or by writing in an approved but unlisted candidate's name.
 We advocate for a strict separation of ballot and state, and call for a return to the previous electoral system where there was no official ballot or candidate approval at all, and therefore no state or federal restriction of access to a "single ballot."
 Instead, voters submitted their own choices and had the option of using "tickets" or cards printed by candidates or political parties.

 We recognize the right to political secession by political entities, private groups, or individuals.
-We believe that every person and/or group of people should be allowed to decide for themselves if and/or how they will be governed.
+We believe that individuals must be allowed to decide for themselves if and how they will be governed, if at all.
 Exercise of this right, like the exercise of all other rights, does not remove legal and moral obligations not to violate the rights of others.

 Our silence about any other particular government law, regulation, ordinance, directive, edict, control, regulatory agency, activity, or machination, including the existence of any particular governmental system, must not be construed to imply approval.
 In every matter, we adhere to the consistent application of the principle of the non-initiation of physical force or fraud.